petroemil/Rx.Book/Draft.md

 this.Subscribe(publishedSource, "Publish - #2");
 ```

-The code above shows you how to publish a stream and turn it into a hot observable.
+The code above shows you how to publish a stream and turn it into a Hot observable.
 As you can see you are subscribing to the `publishedSource` and because you immediately call `Connect()` and subscribe with the 1st observable, it will immediately start producing new values.
-And you can also see that this is a hot observable because after waiting 3 seconds and subscribing the 2nd observable, it will only receive values that have been emitted from the source after the subscription, meaning it will never see the values the source produced before the subscription happened.
+And you can also see that this is a Hot observable because after waiting 3 seconds and subscribing the 2nd observable, it will only receive values that have been emitted from the source after the subscription, meaning it will never see the values the source produced before the subscription happened.

 ![](Marble%20Diagrams/PublishSample1.png)